 The host then allowed Courtney to pay through the Vrbo system.
 Soon after, though, the host asked for a $500 check for the security deposit.
 She claimed not to know how to process a security deposit through Vrbo.

 Note: It is a red flag when a vacation rental host claims not to know how to use the platform she is using.
-And any host who tries to lure a guest away from the Vrbo safety net is violating the terms of their agreement with the listing company.
+And any host who tries to lure a guest away from the safety net of the listing platform is violating the terms of their agreement with the listing company.
 As we’ve seen repeatedly, this behavior is indicative of a scam, and Vrbo users should reject properties whose host suggests such schemes.

 Vrbo: You didn’t pay the security deposit through our system